ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ACME uses an extensible challenge/response framework for identifier validation.
-The server presents a set of challenges in the authorization object it sends to a client (as objects in the "challenges" array), and the client responds by sending a response object in a POST request to a challenge URI.
+The server presents a set of challenges in the authorization object it sends to a client (as objects in the "challenges" array), and the client responds by sending a response object in a POST request to a challenge URL.

 This section describes an initial set of challenge types.
 Each challenge must
 describe: